uhh-lt/context-eval/README.md

 Installation
 ============

-1. Clone repository
+1. Clone repository.
-2. Make sure the default Python is 2.7.
+2. Make sure that environment is setup: The default Python should be is 2.7.
 Currently Python 3 is not supported.
 The script was tested on Mac OSX and Linux.
 In principle, it should work on Windows under Cygwin.
+The script also requires Java 1.7 or higher.
-3. Install dependencies: ```pip install pandas```
+3. Install dependencies: ```pip install pandas```.

 SemEval 2013 Task 13 Evaluation